Herdubreid/hello-e1/README.md

     ];
 ```

-The opening page, called the `rootPage`, is set to either page depending on the app state (see Storage below for details).
+The opening page, called the `rootPage`, is set to either page depending on the whether the app has already been configured with AIS url or not.

 #### The 'A/B Word Search' page
 The 'A/B Word Search' is our main page, a search & select like E1 form that uses `P01BDWRD` at the back-end.
 The page has only two functions: